 Currently, our products are not compatible with glass and sliding doors.
 If you wish to install a smart lock on your HDB metal gate or any other door type, feel free to contact us for more information.

-4. Door Compatibility & Product Specifications: Smart Mortise
+4. Door Compatibility & Product Specifications: Mortise ↑ back to contents

 To determine if your door is compatible, follow these steps: